erhaym/decrypt-chromium-passwords/README.md

 The database contains multiple tables, containing informations about the user's login habits.
 But here we're solely insterested in the `logins` table.

-On sqlite3, we take a look the table's structure (schema):
+On sqlite3, we can take a look the table's structure (schema):

 ```
 sqlite> .schema logins